Loading...

 For every employer completing Form I-9, employment eligibility verification presents a seemingly simple but crucial and complex task in the hiring process.
 Every new employee must submit a document to prove their identity and eligibility to work for a U.S.-based employer, and the employer is required to duly examine the document presented and promptly verify the work authorization.
 Failing to do that within the stipulated deadline or failing to do it accurately might result in hefty fines — even criminal charges.

-Reasons to Introduce Remote I-9 Verification
+Reasons to Introduce Virtual I-9 Verification

 To fill out Form I-9, the employee and employer or authorized representative need to be involved.
 An employee must fill out Section 1, and the employer is responsible for Section 2 and Section 3 in case of rehire, legal name change or reverification.
 An employee must complete Section 1 of Form I-9 by the first day of work for pay.
 The employer must complete Section 2 of Form I-9 within three business days from the date of hire.
 However, if you hire someone for less than three business days, you must complete Section 2 no later than the first day of employment.

-As the technological advances and nature of some businesses increased the number of workers hired to perform duties from remote locations in the last decade, the U. S. Citizenship and Immigration Services (USCIS) set guidelines for employers to designate an authorized representative to act on their behalf and fill out Section 2 of the Form I-9, thus enabling remote I-9 verification process.
+As the technological advances and nature of some businesses increased the number of workers hired to perform duties from remote locations in the last decade, the U. S. Citizenship and Immigration Services (USCIS) set guidelines for employers to designate an authorized representative to act on their behalf and fill out Section 2 of the Form I-9, thus enabling remote I-9 verification.

 If you participate in E-Verify in good standing, you are qualified to remotely examine your employee’s documentation using a DHS-authorized alternative procedure at your E-Verify hiring sites.